Visa & Immigration

 GVVA stands for a combined residence and employment permit.
 An employer applies for this permit from the Immigration and Naturalisation Service (IND) if the migrant worker is to be employed for longer than three months.
 The IND assesses whether you, as a prospective employee, serve a ‘genuine Dutch interest’ (the important consideration here again is whether the employer really is unable to find suitable personal in the Netherlands or elsewhere in the EU).

 The permit consists of a residence document for you as the employee and a supplementary document for you and your employer.
 This supplementary document indicates which employer you are allowed to work for as a migrant worker and under which conditions.
 The GVVA is not issued to highly skilled migrants, but to ‘regular’ workers not originating from from the EEA or Switzerland.

 There is an exception for some migrant workers for whom no work permit (TWV or GVVA) is necessary, as is the case for highly skilled migrants.

 In addition to the Dutch highly skilled migrant scheme, there is a European scheme for highly skilled migrants: the EU Blue Card.
 To be eligible for an EU Blue Card, highly skilled migrants must:

-hold a degree certificate whose credentials are recognised by the International Credential Evaluation (IDW) service
+- hold a degree certificate whose credentials are recognized by the International Credential Evaluation (IDW) service